 Loan processors order the title work to look at the chain of ownership.
 Does the seller have the right to sell the property?
 Are there any liens on the property?

 The processor works with the title company to clear up any issues.
-If there isn’t a clear title, the processor finds out from the title company what you must do to clear the title.
+If there isn’t a clear title, the processor finds out what you must do to clear the title from the title company.
 Underwriters can approve a loan to close without a clear title.

 Underwriters need all this information to approve and close your loan.